ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 #### Clone the example project

-Clone the [artifacts of the example](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool) and extract them to a preferred location.
+Clone the [artifacts of the example](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool/package_gen) and extract them to a preferred location.

 The cloned directory includes the artifacts below that will be required to try out this example (Ballerina project and the FHIR specification files).

-- The [`Ballerina.toml`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/Ballerina.toml) file: specifies the dependency of the package (name and version) that is to be generated.
+- The [`Ballerina.toml`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/package_gen/carinbb_patient_service/Ballerina.toml) file: specifies the dependency of the package (name and version) that is to be generated.
-- The [`main.bal`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/main.bal) file: includes the import of the generated package together with the business logic/mapping implemented using the generated FHIR resource records.
+- The [`main.bal`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/carinbb_patient_service/main.bal) file: includes the import of the generated package together with the business logic/mapping implemented using the generated FHIR resource records.

 #### Generate the package

 Follow the steps below to run the Health tool and create the Ballerina package.

-1. Navigate to the cloned `working_with_health_tool` directory.
+1. Navigate to the cloned `working_with_health_tool/package_gen` directory.

-2. Run the tool with the [required arguments](#command-options) to generate the package.
+2. Run the tool with the [required arguments](#package-generation-command-options) to generate the package.

-    >**Note:** This example uses the [definitions files](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool/ig_carinbb/definitions) downloaded from the **JSON Definitions ZIP archive** of the [Carin BB implementation guide](https://hl7.org/fhir/us/carin-bb/STU2/downloads.html) to generate the package.
+    >**Note:** This example uses the [definitions files](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool/package_gen/ig_carinbb/definitions) downloaded from the **JSON Definitions ZIP archive** of the [Carin BB implementation guide](https://hl7.org/fhir/us/carin-bb/STU2/downloads.html) to generate the package.

     ```
     $ bal health fhir -m package -o ig_carinbb/gen --org-name healthcare_samples --package-name carinbb_package ig_carinbb/definitions/